Georges034302/cloud-wil-demo/week5/lab_5_b_azure_devops_pipeline.md

   --output tsv
 ```

-✅ Visit the output URL in your browser.
+✅ Visit the resulting URL to confirm app is running.

 ---

-✔️ **Lab complete – you created a CI/CD pipeline using Azure DevOps that deploys your web app from GitHub to Azure App Service.**
+## ✅ Lab Complete

+You successfully created a CI/CD pipeline using Azure DevOps, linked it with GitHub, configured Azure access, deployed an App Service using Portal, CLI, and ARM, and validated deployment via pipeline logs and app availability.